tvanepps/ethhub/other/ethhub-cftc-response.md

 DPoS - Delegated Proof of Stake LPoS - Liquid Proof of Stake Casper FFG \(friendly finality gadget\)

 DPoS has inherent flaws as it tends to centralize the system over time \(what is commonly referred to as “cartels”\).
 One such example of this happening is with the EOS blockchain.
 The EOS system employs the use of DPoS and selects 21 ‘block producers’ to secure the network.
 These block producers are voted in and out by EOS token holders.
 The goal of the system is to have a sort of ‘democratic’ process in which people can use their EOS tokens to vote in “good actors” and vote out “bad actors”.
-Unfortunately, DPoS is a honeypot for cartel formation \(and we’ve already seen reports about EOS block producers colluding with each other\).
+Unfortunately, DPoS is a honeypot for cartel formation \(and we’ve already seen reports about EOS block producers colluding with each other\). \(see Lisk for another example of cartelization\)

 There are currently multiple projects that employ the Proof of Stake consensus mechanism.